 Featuring flawless coverage and finish, while still letting your skin breathe!

-Have a hard time wrapping your head around this word?
-It’s based on the word “comedo,” which is the technical term for something you’re all-too-familiar with: clogged pores.
+Having a hard time wrapping your head around this word?
+It’s based on the word “comedo,” which is the technical term for something we’re all too familiar with: clogged pores.

 Foundation sits on your face all day long, and is the first layer of makeup that’s touching your skin.
 That’s why choosing a non-comedogenic foundation can literally make or break your look.

 Choosing a product that’s “dermatologically tested” may put you more in the safe zone.
 But ultimately, everyone’s skin reacts differently to each ingredient.
 That’s why it’s important to actually scan the ingredients label of each product before buying it.
 What works for some skin types may not work for you.

-How to choose a non-comedogenic foundation
+How to Find a Non-Comedogenic Foundation

 Not to worry.
 It’s still possible to find a full coverage foundation that won’t suffocate your pores.
-We’ll break down the top ingredients you should avoid, as well as the ones that do make the cut.
+We’ll break down the top ingredients you should avoid, as well as the ones that make the cut.

 Ingredients to avoid

 Silicone is actually on our no-list for all skin care, makeup, and hair care products.
-Silicone is often used in cosmetic products to help make your skin or hair feel silky smooth.
+Silicone is often used in cosmetics to help make your skin or hair feel silky smooth.
 It forms a seal on the surface of your skin and hair.

 But don’t be deceived.
 For that reason, it’s also super drying on skin, which can lead to overproduction of oil in your skin and clogged pores.
 Be sure to avoid ethanol, denatured alcohol, ethyl alcohol, methanol, benzyl alcohol, and isopropyl alcohol.
-Avoid the esters of these alcohols too, such as isopropyl isostearate and isopropyl myristate.
+Avoid the esters of these alcohol too, such as isopropyl isostearate and isopropyl myristate.

 On the other hand, fatty alcohols that are naturally derived are fine to use because they help moisturize skin.
 Glycol, cetyl alcohol, stearyl alcohol, and cetearyl alcohol should be no problem.
-Annmarie provides an excellent guide to alcohols in skin care.
+Annmarie provides an excellent guide to alcohol in skin care.

 What’s so problematic with the light scent of a foundation?
 Turns out a lot.
 If you didn’t know already, the FDA lets cosmetic companies label any fragrance mixture as simply “fragrance” or “parfum” without having to list each ingredient.
 That means harmful ingredients like phthalates could be hiding in your foundation.
 They can be especially irritating for sensitive skin.